Avenches: History

 A German name for the town did not appear until the 13th century, and it is neither a translation of the Latin, nor a Germanized form of the French.
 In 1266 the form Wibilsburg appears, and then Wipelspurg (1302), Wibelspurg (1458), Wiblispurg (1476), Wiflispurg (1548), and Wiflisburg (1577).
 This is derived from the personal name Wibili.

 Avenches is first mentioned in 1518 as Avenche.

 The town made a treaty in 1239 with Fribourg and one in 1353 with Murten.

 With the Bernese conquest of Vaud in 1536, Avenches came under Bernese domination.
 In 1798, it became part of the Helvetic canton of Fribourg.
 In 1801, the population pushed for incorporation into the canton of Léman in the Helvetic Republic.
 With the mediation of Napoleon in 1803, Avenches became part of the canton of Vaud and capital of its district.

 In 1826 a colony of Jews from Alsace settled in Avenches.
 They were primarily horse traders and built a synagogue in 1865.
 When economic circumstances worsened at the end of the 19th century the Jews left the city and the synagogue, which was no longer in use, was torn down in 1954.

-An airfield was built on the flat land north of the municipality in 1910 where Ernest Failloubaz did the first flight in Switzerland of an aircraft built and flown by Swiss citizen.
+An airfield was built on the flat land north of the municipality in 1910 where Ernest Failloubaz did the first flight in Switzerland of an aircraft built and flown by a Swiss citizen.
 During World War I, it served as a military airfield.
 When the military airport in Payerne was built in 1921, the field in Avenches was closed.

 Excavation of the Roman town began in the 19th century but it was a well-known location in the Grand Tour and Joseph William Mallord Turner made a drawing of the "Cigognier", which shows the old town behind.
 Archaeology benefitted curiously from the first and second world wars when foreigners interned in Switzerland, and local unemployed, were engaged to excavate the main buildings of the Roman city and to renovate and open to the public the theatre, "Cigognier" and the gates and one tower of the wall.
 With the advent of the national highway scheme a programme of rescue archaeology was set up under the association "Pro Aventico" under the remarkably capable direction of Professor Hans Bogli, after whom the Roman museum has since been named.
 Work uncovered a remarkable palace building, much of the centre of the Roman town, and outside the walls a canal and roadway leading from the nearby lake and cemeteries and aqueducts outside the line of the Roman walls.

 Near to the line of the Roman walls, and benefitting from use of stone from the walls is the small Romanesque church in Donatyre which possesses excellent early fresco paintings.